wiqid/AepelzensModules/README.md

 ## QuadSeq

-A four channel sequencer (The knobs are made by bogaudio).
+A four channel sequencer.
 Like GateSeq each channel has it's own clock input (the 4 inputs on the bottom left) and length.
 There is also a global clock input (under the Run button).
 The mode parameter sets one of the following playback modes:
 * Forward
 * Backwad
 * Alternating
 * Random Neighbour
 * Random

-Update: There is a new probability control with 2 modes.
+There is a new probability control with 2 modes.
 At noon it does nothing and everything works as usual.
 Turning it ccw increases the probability that the current step is repeated.
 Fully ccw the sequence is stuck at the current step.
-Turning the knob clockwise increases the probability that the next step is skiped.
-I also added buttons for manual step selection.
+Turning the knob clockwise increases the probability that the next step is skipped.
+There are buttons for manual step selection.
 This is mostly useful for programming sequences (while the sequencer is stopped) and to make it easier to dial in accurate values.

-Finally, i changed the output behaviour.
-The sequencer now only outputs a signal when it's either running or you hit a manual step select button.
+Finally, the sequencer now only outputs a signal when it's either running or you hit a manual step select button.

-Thanks to [AS](https://github.com/AScustomWorks/AS) for helping me cram all this into such a small panel

 ## Dice

 Another sequencer.
 This one is built around probabilities and comes with all the usual goodies (per channel clock, length and playback modes).
 All unconnected clock inputs are normalised to the first clock input.
 The knobs set the probability for a step to be active.
 Unfortunately there is not enough space for labels but this should be simple enough to work without.
-The upper knob in the gray area sets the channel length, the lower one the playback mode (these work like in QuadSeq).
+The upper knob sets the channel length, the lower one the playback mode (these work like in QuadSeq).
 The button in the upper left corner resets the playback positions.

 ## Burst

 A Burst generator.
 For every received trigger a number of triggers and an accompanying CV signal is sent out.
 Repetitions and time set the number of triggers and the time between them.
-Acceleration shortens the time between subsequent triggers, jitter shifts them randomly.
-The switch at the bootom controls the output mode (trigger or gate).
+Acceleration shortens the time between subsequent triggers, while jitter shifts them randomly.
+The switch at the bottom controls the output mode (trigger or gate).

 The last trigger also triggers the EOC (end of cycle) output.
 You can connect this to the trigger input and turn up jitter and/or acceleration to get an irregular clock or chain multiple burst generators together.
 The mode button selects the mode for the CV output, that can be used to modulate pitch or filter cutoff for delay style effects etc. Currently the following modes are supported: